Maayanalt/Rock-Merch-Store-Client/README.md

 - [x] See product details on a single product page and choose a size
 - [x] Browse available products from home page
 - [x] Filter products by category
+- [x] Search products - filtering by name or description
+- [x] Sort products by best-seller, from highest to lowest price and from lowest to highest price
 - [x] Change user's details, address (a user must be logged in)
 - [x] Add products to the wishlist from home page (a user must be logged in)
 - [x] Remove products from the wishlist (a user must be logged in)